 Australians spend more time in front of screens than any other single daily activity — including sleeping.
 A recent study suggesting the adverse health effects are more alarming than first anticipated.
-BenQ Director in Australia and New Zealand tells you, either parents or office workers, the reasons why you should choose eye care monitor.
+BenQ Director in Australia and New Zealand tells you, either parents or office workers, the reasons why you should choose eye care monitor to comfort eye strain.

 A 2017 study titled Screen Time found that Australians on average spend more time in front of screens than any other single daily activity – including sleeping.
 The impact of constant exposure to monitors, tablets and smart phones is only now being understood, with a recent study suggesting the adverse health effects are more alarming than first anticipated.
 With this understanding, Martin Moelle – the managing director of BenQ in Australia and New Zealand – suggests the following useful reasons why eye health concerns should influence your monitor selection.